Michael John Kennedy: Dr. Mousa Abu Marzook – Palestine

-Gaza-born Dr. Mousa Mohammed Abu Marzook, a legal resident of the United States since 1982 and whose four out of six children are American-born citizens, was arrested at New York's JFK airport in July 1995.
+Gaza-born Dr. Mousa Abu Marzook, a legal resident of the United States since 1982 and whose four out of six children are American-born citizens, was arrested at New York's JFK airport in July 1995.
 Never charged with a crime in the United States, Abu Marzook, a member of the Hamas Political Bureau and a US educated industrial engineer, was detained on the basis that Israel had sought his extradition on what turned out to be spurious allegations of terrorism, which were never proven.

 Though his incarceration and detention were illegal in that he had broken no U.S. laws, Abu Marzook was held in New York's Metropolitan Correctional Center for two years.
 Noting that Abu Marzook's constitutional right to a speedy trial had long since lapsed, Kennedy contacted the Israeli authorities on his client's behalf, stating that Abu Marzook was prepared to travel immediately to Israel to stand trial.
 Israel declined and withdrew its bid to extradite Abu Marzook.
 "Essentially, he called their bluff and said: 'You want me?
 Take me,'" Kennedy said.
 "And Israel said, 'we don't want you.'"

 Kennedy noted that Israel had a weak case against Abu Marzook because it was based on statements by a Palestinian who subsequently recanted, saying he had been tortured by Israeli interrogators and was forced to sign a confession in Hebrew, a language he did not understand.
 Israel, Kennedy noted, also acted out of fear that it would lose a high-profile case.

 Once Israel suspended Abu Marzook's extradition request, the United States found itself in a difficult position regarding Abu Marzook who admittedly did not present a national security risk and had broken no U.S. laws.
 Kennedy worked out a deal with Jordan's King Hussein to receive Abu Marzook on humanitarian grounds.